|Date of Birth||28 January 1910, Stanislau, Galicia, Austria-Hungary|

 Mini Bio (1)

-John Banner, who achieved television immortality for his portrayal of the Luftwaffe prison-camp guard Sergeant Schultz in the TV series Hogan's Heroes (1965), was born on January 28, 1910 in Vienna, the capital of what was then the Austro-Hungarian Empire.
-The 28-year-old Banner, who was Jewish, was forced to abandon his homeland after the 1938 Anschluss (union) between Nazi Germany and Austria, which occurred while he was engaged in a tour of Switzerland with an acting company.
-Unable to return to Austria due to Hitler's anti-Semitic policies of persecution, he immigrated to the United States as a political refugee.
+John Banner, who achieved television immortality for his portrayal of the Luftwaffe POW camp guard Sergeant Schultz in the TV series Hogan's Heroes (1965).
+He was born on January 28, 1910 in Vienna.
+Vienna was the capital of what was then the Austro-Hungarian Empire.
+The 28-year-old Banner, who was Jewish, was forced to abandon his homeland after the 1938 Anschluss (union) between Nazi Germany and Austria.
+This happened to occur while he was engaged in a tour of Switzerland with an acting company.
+Unable to return to Austria due to Hitler's anti-Semitic policies of persecution.
+He emigrated to the United States as a political refugee.

-Soon after reaching the States, Banner -- who was completely ignorant of the English language -- was hired to emcee a musical revue.
-He had to learn his lines phonetically, but the total immersion paid off in that he rapidly picked up English.
+Soon after reaching the United States.
+Banner, who was completely ignorant of the English language, was hired to emcee a musical revue.
+He had to learn his lines phonetically.
+But the total immersion paid off in that he rapidly picked up English.
 His accent and "Nordic" look ironically meant that he was typecast in several films as Nazis during the 1940s.
-He survived the war playing the very villains who were murdering his family who had been left behind in Austria, all of whom perished in concentration camps.
+He survived the war playing the same villains who were murdering the members of his family, who had been left behind in Austria.
+All of whom, perished in concentration camps.

-The Banner who had immigrated to the US weighed a trim 180 lbs., but eventually, he added another 100 lbs. to become the roly-poly character actor that America would come to know and love.
+The Banner who had emigrated to the US weighed a trim 180 lbs..
+He eventually added another 100 lbs. to become the roly-poly character actor, that America would come to know and love.
 The 280-lb.
-Banner became a character actor who appeared regularly in movies and on TV, specializing in foreign-official types, such the Soviet Ambassador in the Fred MacMurray comedy Kisses for My President (1964).
+Banner became a character actor who appeared regularly in movies and on TV.
+He specialized in foreign-official types, such the Soviet Ambassador in the Fred MacMurray comedy Kisses for My President (1964).

 In 1965, Bing Crosby Productions cast Banner as Sgt.
-Schultz in the wartime sitcom Hogan's Heroes, a take-off on Billy Wilder's Stalag 17 (1953) but with more humor and less drama.
-The bumbling Dutch uncle that Banner assayed was a continent apart from the wickedly evil Nazis he specialized in during the war.
+Schultz in the wartime sitcom Hogan's Heroes.
+Hogan's Heroes was a take-off on Billy Wilder's Stalag 17 (1953), but with more humor and less drama.
+The bumbling Dutch uncle that Sgt.
+Schultz portrayed was a continent apart from the wickedly evil Nazis he specialized in during the war.
 Spectacularly inept as a guard of Allied prisoners of war, Sgt.
 Schultz was prone to ignoring the irregularities that transpired in the fictive Stalag 13, bellowing "I know nothing!
 I see nothing!
-NOTHING!"
+Nothing!!!"

 John Banner enjoyed the role but demurred when accused of portraying a "cuddly" Nazi.
 He told TV Guide, "I see Schultz as the representative of some kind of goodness in every generation."

-Banner, along with Werner Klemperer, ["Colonel Klink"] (who like Banner was a Jewish refugee from Hitler playing a comical, bumbling Nazi in "Hogan's Heroes"), co-starred with Bob Crane ["Colonel Hogan"] in The Wicked Dreams of Paula Schultz (1968), a bizarre movie "comedy" about a defecting East German athlete.
+Banner, and Werner Klemperer, ["Colonel Klink"] (who like Banner was a Jewish refugee from Hitler both of whom played comical, bumbling Nazi's in "Hogan's Heroes"), co-starred with Bob Crane ["Colonel Hogan"] in The Wicked Dreams of Paula Schultz (1968).
+A bizarre movie "comedy" about a defecting East German athlete.
 The picture bombed and the trio went back to turning out the highly popular series without losing too much pride or momentum.